 In the original design, all required files were supposed to reside in the root directory of the DeviceGate's solid state disk drive.
-There is a limitation of 32 files per folder on this simulated disk drive.
-Directory navigation on the Device Gate is accomplished with the dir (See §) command, and the cd (See §) command.
+There is a limitation of 32 files per folder on the simulated disk drive on older hardware.
+Newer hardware (See §1.2) does not have this restriction, but the subdirectory structure remains for consistency.
+Directory navigation on the Device Gate is accomplished with the dir (See §2.40) command, and the cd (See §2.41) command.
 In addition to directory navigation, it is now possible to edit small files directly within DN-CMEM.
-Small files can be read into a single key buffer with the read (See) command, and written from a key buffer with a write (See) command.
+Small files can be read into a single key buffer with the read (See §2.43) command, and written from a key buffer with a write (See §2.44) command.